 Multimedia, Compression and Semi-Synthetic Benchmarks

 x264 is a free software library for encoding video streams into the H.264/MPEG-4 AVC format. x264 FHD measures how efficient a system is in encoding H.264 video and produces results in frames-per-second.
 H.265/HEVC video encoding is the future of video able to compress significantly larger resolution videos including 4K and make streaming a possibility.
-The 8700k ran the x264 FHD benchmark at an average of 47.36 frames per second.
+The 9900k ran the x264 FHD benchmark at an average of 61.19 frames per second.
+This was far better than the i7 8700k which average 43.63 FPS.

 The 7-zip benchmark shows a rating in MIPS (million instructions per second).
 The rating value is calculated from the measured speed, and it is normalized with results of Intel Core 2 CPU with multi-threading option switched off.
 So, if you have modern CPU from Intel or AMD, rating values in single-thread mode must be close to real CPU frequency.
 There are two tests, compression with LZMA method and decompression with LZMA method.
 Once the total passes reach 100, the score is taken.
-The 8700k hit 38449 MIPS (million instructions per second) after 100 passes.
-100 passes took about 19 minutes.
+7-Zip gives the resulting score for decompressing, compressing and an overall score.
+The I9 9900k achieved a decompressing score of 55195, a compressing score of 54944 and a total rating of 54086.
+This destroyed the I7 8700k and its scores.
+The 8700k achieved a decompressing score of 34524, a compressing score of 37005 and a total rating of 35764.
+This is due to the two additional core and four threads of the i9 9900k.

 WinRAR is a file archiver utility for Windows, developed by Eugene Roshal of win.rar GmbH.
 It can create and view archives in RAR or ZIP file formats and unpack numerous archive file formats.
-The chart shows a generational increase from the 6700k, to the 7700k and the 8700k being the fastest at 19270 KB/s.
+The chart shows a comparison of the 8th generation I7 8700k and the 9th generation the I9 9900k, with the 9900k being the faster.
+I was surprised at how much faster though.
+The I7 8700k had a resulting speed of 13499 KB/s.
+The I9 9900k more than doubled that speed at 28045 KB/s.